 Understanding Change of Direction: Why can’t you do it well?

-Agility, footwork, and quickness are all terms people use when they are looking for answers and improvements in change of direction.
+Agility, footwork, and quickness are all terms people use when they are looking for answers and improvements in change of direction technique.
 Effective and efficient change of direction is a combination of the prior two qualities we addressed in the acceleration and deceleration excerpts.

 The Pre-requisite Qualities for Effective Change of Direction

 If you do not have the pre-requisite qualities required to accelerate and decelerate well, then obviously your ability to demonstrate those two qualities repeatedly won’t be very effective.
-To be an elite performer with your “agility,” you must have sufficient strength, joint space, connective tissue characteristics, and rate of force development coupled with the ability to sequence the acceleration, deceleration, and re-acceleration mechanics properly.
+To be an elite performer with your “agility,” you must have sufficient strength, joint space, connective tissue characteristics, and rate of force development coupled with the ability to sequence the acceleration, deceleration, re-acceleration, and change of directions mechanics properly.

 The Dynamic System of Athletics and Change of Direction